Mérida, Yucatán — March 12, 2026

 Ramón picked me up at 5:30 am and we drove for close to an hour southwest of Mérida toward Hunucmá.
 We arrived at a gate that was closed but not locked.
 Ramón contacted the owner, who told us to come in.

 Parque Sihunchen is a private eco-archaeological property covering nearly 100 acres of forest southwest of Mérida, with approximately 8 kilometers of trails winding through the dry forest and around unexcavated Maya mounds.
 The owner, Alberto Mézquita, welcomed us at the entrance.
-I had not known what to expect, but within the first few minutes it became clear that Alberto is not simply a landowner who tolerates birders — he is a serious birder himself, a former guide, and a well-known figure in the Yucatán birding community.
+I had not known what to expect, but within the first few minutes it became clear that Alberto is not simply a landowner who tolerates birders.
+He is a serious birder himself, a former guide, and a well-known figure in the Yucatán birding community.
 His property is his life project, combining birding, Maya archaeology and astronomy in a single place, and his enthusiasm for all three is immediately apparent.

 The Trail